Below is the list of areas with class suspensions on Tuesday, September 23, due to Super Typhoon Nando (Ragasa) and the southwest monsoon.

 Super Typhoon #NandoPH (RAGASA)

-The center of the eye of Super Typhoon NANDO was estimated based on all available data including those from Aparri Doppler Weather Radar over the coastal waters of Babuyan Is., Calayan, Cagayan (19.4°N, 121.9°E).
+The center of the eye of Super Typhoon NANDO was estimated based on all available data including those from Aparri Doppler Weather Radar at 85 km West Northwest of Calayan, Cagayan (19.5°N, 120.7°E).

 TROPICAL CYCLONE WIND SIGNALS (TCWS) IN EFFECT